Is Drone Delivery on the Horizon?

 Eventually, Healy sees drone delivery services becoming subscription-based — much like Amazon Prime — with consumers having unlimited drone deliveries each month, which Healy predicts will change consumer shopping habits.
 “They’re going to order in a far more granular way,” Healy said, meaning people will still shop for large items at the supermarket, while ordering small, perishable items, like meat and vegetables, as needed.

-“And in order for that to work, for that to be viable, which we want, we want to be able to bring transaction costs right down to the floor,” Healy said.
+“For that to be viable, which we want, we want to be able to bring transaction costs right down to the floor,” Healy said.
 “And the nice thing about drones, [with] the marginal cost of delivery because there’s no human involved, you can do that.”

 U.S. Regulation Is an Obstacle to Adoption

 In 2013, Amazon’s founder and then-CEO Jeff Bezos, announced that 30-minute drone deliveries were just a few years away.
-The following year, Amazon, in a request to the Federal Aviation Administration to test their drones near the company’s office in Seattle wrote, “one day, seeing Amazon Prime Air will be as normal as seeing mail trucks on the road today.”
+The following year, Amazon, in a request to the Federal Aviation Administration to test their drones near the company’s office in Seattle, wrote, “one day, seeing Amazon Prime Air will be as normal as seeing mail trucks on the road today.”

 Is the Public Ready for Drone Delivery?